-- The recipient must report the act of incest or rape to law enforcement unless the treating physician's written certification statement documents that in the physician's professional opinion, the victim was too physically or psychologically incapacitated to report the incident(s). - The recipient must certify in writing that the pregnancy is a result of incest or rape and the treating physician must witness the recipient's certification by signature. - The certification statements must be attached to the claim and include the complete name and address of the recipient and appropriate diagnosis code. - The recipient's medical record must include the medical diagnosis and physician's documentation to support the abortion and certification statements.
+- 1. The beneficiary must report the act of incest or rape to law enforcement unless the treating physician's written certification statement documents that in the physician's professional opinion, the victim was too physically or psychologically incapacitated to report the incident(s); - 2.
+The beneficiary must certify in writing that the pregnancy is a result of incest or rape and the treating physician must witness the beneficiary's certification by signature; - 3.
+The certification statements must be attached to the claim and include the complete name and address of the beneficiary and appropriate diagnosis code; and - 4.
+The beneficiary's medical record must include the medical diagnosis and physician's documentation to support the abortion and certification statements.

-All claims associated with an abortion, including the attending physician, hospital, assistant surgeon, and anesthesiologist submitted for processing must be accompanied by a copy of the attending physician's written certification and statement of medical necessity.
-Therefore, only hard-copy claims will be processed.
+All claims associated with an abortion, including the attending physician, hospital, assistant surgeon, and anesthesiologist, when submitted for processing must be accompanied by a copy of the attending physician's written certification and statement of medical necessity; therefore, only hard-copy claims will be processed.

-Informed consent shall not be obtained while the recipient to be sterilized is in labor or childbirth, seeking to obtain or obtaining an abortion, or under the influence of alcohol or other substances that affect the recipient's state of awareness.
+Informed consent shall not be obtained while the beneficiary to be sterilized is in labor or childbirth, seeking to obtain or obtaining an abortion, or under the influence of alcohol or other substances that affect the beneficiary's state of awareness.